AstroNatasha/AstroNatasha/README.md

 ## 🎓 Education

-I'm in my final year of BSc studies in Astronomy at UFRJ.
+I'm an astrophysicist (I completed my B.S.c studies at the Federal University of Rio de Janeiro), and currently a M.Sc. student at PESC/COPPE in optimization.
 Here, you'll find some of my small projects.
-My research focuses on astrophysics and astrochemistry, involving the development of elemental and mineralogical analyses of meteorites using non-destructive instruments to preserve these extraordinary objects.

 ## 💼 Professional Journey